 To contact Dr. Wallach's office directly, please call (703) 769-8424.

 Dr. Wallach left Virginia to attend Columbia University, where he first studied Architecture and Religion prior to beginning his medical career.
-He then attended medical school at the University of California, Davis, where he was honored with both the Lipscomb Award for Excellence in Orthopaedic Surgery and membership in the Alpha Omega Alpha Honor Society.
+He attended medical school at the University of California, Davis, where he was honored with both the Lipscomb Award for Excellence in Orthopaedic Surgery and membership in the Alpha Omega Alpha Honor Society.
 He completed his residency at the University of Pittsburgh Medical Center, where he conducted extensive research on biologic treatment strategies for degenerative spinal disorders, earning both national and international recognition for his efforts.

 In keeping with his academic training, Dr. Wallach continues to be actively involved in clinical research aimed at improving spine care, as well as lecturing nationally on various treatment options for spinal disorders.
 He has served on the board of directors for the American College of Spine Surgery, has chaired its educational curriculum, and recently served as the College’s President.

 In his spare time, Dr. Wallach enjoys woodworking and guitar, but mostly finds himself enjoying the company of his wife and three growing children.